nickserv/danamccurdy.com/_posts/2016-10-09-failure-and-forgiveness.md

 published: true
 ---

-*Every failed relationship leaves an imprint on us,
+*Every failed relationship
+leaves an imprint on us,
-both a lesson of what went wrong, and the touch of another soul
+both a lesson of what went wrong,
+and the touch of another soul
-that has made us richer,and a little wiser:*
+that has made us richer,
+and a little wiser:*

 A PRAYER OF FORGIVENESS